arixmkii/go-wsllinks/README.md

 * `shellType` - optional, "wsl" mode only, supported types are "standard", "login", "none", if missing then command will be executed with --exec argument;
-* `binary` - optional, should be equal to `<binary-name-no-ext>` or absolute path of the form `/some/path/<binary-name-no-ext>` in "wsl" mode or absolute or relative path in Windows format in direct mode.
+* `binary` - optional, should be equal to `<binary-name-no-ext>` or absolute path of the form `/some/path/<binary-name-no-ext>` in "wsl" mode or absolute or relative path in Windows format in direct mode;
+* `baseDir` - optional, "direct" mode only, should be absolute path, sets base dir for `binary` lookup, if missing then current executable dir is used as a base.

 ## Example 1